Paavo Karppinen

 Web development

 I started my React journey with the open Full Stack course from University of Helsinki.
 I did the mandatory 1-5 parts and don top of those, I did parts 8-10, so TypeScript is a skill of mine.
 React Redux (Full Stack course part 6) has become familiar to me via my own apps.
 I've also utilised a UI library in Material UI.
 Using React is familiar to me, and I'm capable of making beautiful user interfaces.
 Next.js is my most recent escapade with React.
 Although, I've only done the Vercel Next.js tutorial.
 Based on the tutorial, understanding Next.js is of no issue to me, it reminds me a lot of Blazor Server as they both have a similar base idea.
-Blazor is the newest technology of mine and I've become familiar with it via different YouTube tutorials.
-I have my own projects as well through which I've learned the use of Blazor.
+Compared with React, Blazor is a newer UI tech to me.
+I started my Blazor journey with YouTube tutorials, and afterwards, I have built multiple of my own projects with it.
+From this Blazor experience, I can see, for what kind of applications it is suitable and what it is not.
 With Blazor, I've used Fluent UI, a component library by Microsoft.
 Combining Blazor and Fluent UI, I've learned to make great and responsive user interfaces.

 CI/CD